Larshalvorhansen/termType/readme.md

-ASHII termType

-is a typing practice tool for the therminal!
+termType is a typing practice tool for the therminal!